-In the days since Jose Mourinho's sacking, there have been some fascinating insights into the mood in the Manchester United dressing room.
+In the days after Jose Mourinho's sacking, there were some fascinating insights into the mood in the Manchester United dressing room.

 The Portuguese has never been universally popular wherever he has managed - though that's not necessarily a criticism given his vast success over the years.

 However, at Old Trafford, his man-management seemed to sink to new lows.

 Pogba was stripped of the vice-captaincy, while Mourinho publicly criticised Luke Shaw, Anthony Martial, and Marcus Rashford during his two-and-a-half years at the club.

 - Solskjaer set to be named permanent Man United manager

 - Martial says United players are finding life easier under Solskjaer

 - Man United must think twice about hiring Solskjaer permanently

 The likes of Eric Bailly and Jesse Lingard thanked the Special One for helping them in their careers, but the general feeling is that they were in a minority if they genuinely felt that way.

 While it appeared that the 3-1 defeat at Liverpool was the final straw for the board, it since emerged that a player revolt may have been the reason behind Mourinho's sudden exit.